 There are three categories in the Single-image Competition.
 You can enter the same image in more than one category and each time counts as one image for the purposes of calculating the entry fee.
 For example if you wish to enter the same image into two categories this will count as two images.

-Twelve images in each category will be selected by the judges and exhibited at the Renaissance Photography Prize exhibition which will take place in London in September 2016 (the Exhibition).
+Twelve images in each category will be selected by the judges and exhibited at the Renaissance Photography Prize exhibition which will take place in London in Autumn 2017 (the Exhibition).

 £55 per entry (5 – 8 images from one body of work, plus project statement)